Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Confidence Sets for the Regression Parameters

 \section{Confidence Sets for the Regression Parameters}

 In the previous section, we have proved a Gaussian approximation for the normalized least squares estimator of the projection parameter.
-To obtain confidence intervals for the coordinates of the projection parameter we further need to know the quantiles of $\max_{1\le j\le d}\,|G_j|$.
-In the current section, we provide three solutions to this issue.
-The first two solutions are conservative and are based on Bonferroni and {\v{S}}id{\'a}k inequalities.
-The final way is asymptotically exact and uses multiplier bootstrap.
+To obtain confidence intervals for the coordinates of the projection parameter we further need to know or estimate the quantiles of $\max_{1\le j\le d}\,|G_j|$.
+In the current section, we describe three approaches.
+The first two methods do not come with any additional computational cost but are conservative, as they are based on Bonferroni and {\v{S}}id{\'a}k inequalities.
+The final way is asymptotically exact and makes use of the multiplier bootstrap.